bradford-hamilton/Ruby-On-Quails/guides/source/security.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Ruby on Rails Security Guide
+Ruby on Quails Security Guide
 ============================

-This manual describes common security problems in web applications and how to avoid them with Rails.
+This manual describes common security problems in web applications and how to avoid them with Quails.

 After reading this guide, you will know:

 * All countermeasures _that are highlighted_.
-* The concept of sessions in Rails, what to put in there and popular attack methods.
+* The concept of sessions in Quails, what to put in there and popular attack methods.
 * How just visiting a site can be a security problem (with CSRF).
 * What you have to pay attention to when working with files or providing an administration interface.
 * How to manage users: Logging in and out and attack methods on all layers.